KarolS/millfork/docs/api/custom-platform.md

     * `iy_scratch` – allow using the IY register for other purposes, default is `false`

+    * `u_stack` – use the U register to access stack variables, default is `false`.
+Applicable only to 6809-based targets.

+    * `y_stack` – use the Y register to access stack variables, default is `false`.
+Applicable only to 6809-based targets.
+    **Warning: Currently, picking either `u_stack` or `y_stack` is required, unless you want to always specify this option in the compiler's command line!**
+    The compiler doesn't support accessing the stack variables via the S stack pointer register yet.

     * `software_stack` – use software stack for stack variables, default is `false`.
 Applicable only to 6502-based targets.

     * `output_intel_syntax` – use Intel syntax instead of Zilog syntax, default is `true` for Intel 8080/8085 and `false` otherwise